peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public string ToPlainString();

-Converts this value to a string, but without using exponential notation.
+Converts this value to a string as though with the ToString method, but without using exponential notation.

 <b>Return Value:</b>